 Serving generations of families in Ireland since 1966, the Irish Heart Foundation is an independent, national, not-for-profit organisation with a mission to stop people from dying prematurely from heart and stroke disease.

 The Irish Heart Foundation is a registered charity supported by donations from the public and businesses in Ireland.

-We rely on the goodwill and generosity of our supporters to fund lifesaving and life-changing work in prevention, research, CPR and care.
-Every donation we receive – helps more people in Ireland live longer, healthier lives.
+We rely on the goodwill and generosity of our supporters to fund lifesaving and life-changing work in prevention, research, CPR, advocacy and patient support.

 We are committed to:

-Good governance – we are governed by a voluntary board of 14 members, from the medical and business communities.
+We are governed by a voluntary board of 14 members, from the medical and business communities.
 Board members do not receive remuneration.

 We are always happy to answer your questions.
 Telephone: 01 6685001 Email: firstname.lastname@example.org